hybridgroup/cylon-example-browserify/README.markdown

     $ browserify script.js > js/script.js

-This command can also be run with `npm build`.
+This command can also be run with `make build`.

 ## More modules